-This work distinguishes itself significantly from the previous work reported in [22], where the effects of UAV hovering inaccuracies on RFET were investigated.
-As an advance, the current study presents beamforming-based UAV hovering inaccuracy mitigation strategy to achieve a higher amount of energy transfer to a ground node.
-The consideration of beamforming entails a very different system model and the associated performance analysis.
-Importantly, this study shows that, with beam steering the different aspects of hovering inaccuracy (LM and OM) have very different consequences and the associated optimization requirements.
+This work distinguishes itself significantly from the previous work reported in [22].
+The effects of UAV hovering inaccuracies on RFET were investigated in [22].
+In contrast, the current study presents beamforming-based UAV hovering inaccuracy mitigation strategy to achieve a higher amount of energy transfer to a ground node.
+The consideration of beam steering approach entails a very different system model in presence of hovering inaccuracy and the associated performance analysis.
+Further, importantly, this study shows that, with beam steering the different aspects of hovering inaccuracy (LM and OM) have very different consequences and the associated optimization requirements.